webgme/webgme/config/README.md

 ##### rest
 - `config.rest.components = {}`
- - Routing path (keys) from `origin` and file-path (values) to custom REST components.
+ - Collection of external rest routes index by their (unique) ids.
+The value is an object with keys; `src` file-path (or name) to the module defining the router, `mount` where the router will be mounted relative the <host>, `options` an object with setting for the specific router.
  Use the `RestRouterGenerator` plugin to generate a template router (see the generated file for more info).

 ##### seedProjects
 - `config.seedProjects.enable = true`